 RFE/RL journalist Tamuna Chkareuli told OC Media that the whole day that she had been reporting, protesters had shouted homophobic slurs at her and other journalists.
 She was near the parliament when she came under fire.

 She was documenting an argument between a young woman and some protesters when a small crowd began to gather.
-They went after the girl, who was escorted from the scene by police.
+They went after the woman, who was escorted from the scene by police.

 Chkareuli and another journalist working for TV Pirveli immediately bolted, and she hid behind a car.
 ‘As we were running, people from the crowd were throwing glass and plastic bottles as well as stones’, she said.

-At least six journalists were hospitalised during the day, their injuries include fractured bones, concussions, temporary amnesia and severe damage to the eyes from an apparent acid attack.
+At least six journalists were hospitalised that, their injuries include fractured bones, concussions, temporary amnesia and severe damage to the eyes from an apparent acid attack.
 Three still remain in hospital.

-The following day, as a homophobic mob once again roamed the streets and the attacks continued.
+The next day, a homophobic mob once again roamed the streets and the attacks continued.
 Shortly before a demonstration against the violence was due to begin, a group of men assaulted a camera operator working for Palitranews in front of Parliament.